Renormalization, Decoupling and the Hierarchy Problem: Renormalization without counterterms

-It is more evident from the natural subtracted pair; if we have the amplitude Fig. \ref{fig:delta1} (b), we always have Fig. \ref{fig:delta1} (a) and vice versa; whenever we have a counterterm parameter in the amplitude, we have an amplitude with this counterterm replaced with loop sub-amplitude.
-This amplitude is again part of the completely renormalized three-loop quartic coupling \be \int d^4k_1 d^4 k_2 d^4 k_3 [V(p+k_1) - V(\mu)] [V(p+k_2)-V(\mu)] [V(p+k_3)-V(\mu)]. \ee (Of course, there are other diagrams, but this is one finite component.)
-This also means that the counterterm parameters are not the observables, which is equivalent to saying that the bare parameters are not the observables.
+Only a particular combination can cancel the divergence arising from the counterterms.
+Noting that the renormalization adds the pair-subtracted loop $V(s)-V(s_0)$, we find that its main divergence can be canceled in the amplitude \be \int d^4k_1 d^4 k_2 d^4 k_3 [V((p+k_1)^2) - V(s_0)] V((p+k_2)^2) [V((p+k_3)^2)-V(s_0)]. \ee Its unrenormalized diagram is in Fig. \ref{fig:delta1} (b).
+This means that if we have the amplitude Fig. \ref{fig:delta1} (b), we always have Fig. \ref{fig:delta1} (a) and vice versa; whenever we have a counterterm parameter in the amplitude, we have an amplitude with this counterterm replaced with loop sub-amplitude.
+This also means that both bare counterterm parameters are not observable.

-The above structure is always there, and the cancellation of small-scale physics is a bonus.
-The essence of renormalization is to reveal the scale dependence of the physical parameter, not the cancellation of divergence.
-Although fixing the physical mass itself does not give a prediction, the scale-dependence correction to the mass is a prediction.
+These two diagrams correspond to parts of the (subdiagram-)renormalized amplitude Fig. \ref{fig:delta1} (c), \be \ee Here, the first and the third loop contain all the corrections up to one-loop order.
+They can be regarded as effective couplings and the corresponding subdiagram is denoted by big dots in Fig. \ref{fig:delta1} (c).

-Finally, we usually say that a non-renormalizable interaction is not renormalizable because we need infinitely many counterterms to absorb the divergence.
-For instance, a $\phi^5$ interaction generates an effective one as in Fig. \ref{fig:delta1} (d), which is effectively $\phi^6$ interaction requiring as many counterterms.
-Because of the natural pairing, we have indeed as many counterterms.
-The problem with non-renormalizable theory is that it may not admit effective interactions like higher-derivative couplings. `
+We still have some divergence from some subdiagrams.
+We note that the amplitude (\ref{AmpCtCt}) is again a part of the completely renormalized three-loop quartic coupling \be \ee This contains amplitudes from the tree level to the three-loop.
+Of course, we have more diagrams from different channels \cite{Choi:2025tus}.